dmbarbour/glas/glas-src/language-g0/README.md

 A 'prog' definition defines a normal runtime behavior.
 Any call to a prog word will apply the word's behavior at runtime, albeit subject to partial evaluation if there is sufficient input on the data stack and no effects are required.

 Compiles to 'w1:prog:(do:GlasProgram, ...)' entry in the dictionary.
+(Does not reduce to a 'data' definition even if the optimized program is just 'data:Value'.)

 ### Data Definitions